-#2: It helps you stay relaxed and alert at the same time.
+#2: It helps you stay relaxed and alert

-#4: It helps boost your metabolism and burn fat.
+#4: It helps boost your metabolism and burn fat

 The chemical components in matcha basically make up an internal gym for your body.
 (Which means less work for you—yes, please.)
 Drinking matcha can help you burn more calories, while studies show it can also help you burn up to 25% more fat.
 Combined with a healthy diet and exercise, matcha can kick your weight loss into high gear.